infinitered/ignite/README.md

 npx ignite-cli new PizzaApp --expo
 ```

 Ignite will walk you through the rest.

 If you'd like to follow a tutorial, check out [this one from Robin Heinze](https://shift.infinite.red/creating-a-trivia-app-with-ignite-bowser-part-1-1987cc6e93a1).

 ## Generators

-_The true gem of Ignite._ Generators help you scaffold your app very quickly, be it for a proof-of-concept, a demo, or a production app.
+_The hidden gem of Ignite._ Generators help you scaffold your app very quickly, be it for a proof-of-concept, a demo, or a production app.
 Generators are there to save you time, keep your code consistent, and help you with the basic structure of your app.

 ```
 npx ignite-cli generate --help